ShadowDuke/OW_Units-Plus/README.md

 You can still add them manually like before (github) but it would be certainly easier for you to create a [mod.io](https://oldworld.mod.io/) profile and get the mods and updates for them through the game now.**

 # Units-Plus
-New Units for Old World
+New Units for Old World + 2 new "free unit game cards"

 ## Installation and use